French rightist's ally calls for new leadership vote

 But that option was rejected by Cope, after Fillon formed a breakaway parliamentary group with dozens of supporters that could soon compete with the UMP for millions of euros in public funding.

-Chatel's appeal piled pressure onto Cope to moderate his stance, as the Journal du Dimanche reported some of his allies were starting to seek ways to stop the party from splintering.
+Chatel's appeal piles pressure onto Cope to moderate his stance, as the JDD reported that some of his allies were starting to seek ways to stop the party from splintering.

-In an apparent sign of softening, Cope said he would call a referendum soon on whether to reform the party's rules and whether he should remain its president until after municipal elections in 2014 - effectively cutting his mandate short by a year.

-"You have decided to elect me, and we need to respect this verdict," he told party members in Nancy in northeast France.

-But Fillon's camp rejected his proposal, calling it "unacceptable" and saying it ignored calls for a rapid re-vote.

-Fillon renewed his call for a new vote during a visit to a town north of Paris and said he was ready to meet with Cope's camp on Monday.
+Fillon renewed his call for a new vote during a visit to a town north of Paris.
 Meanwhile, his lawyer told French media he was ready to sue for a new vote if necessary.

 The crisis has dragged Sarkozy into the fray for the first time since he lost an election in May, despite his duty as a member of the Constitutional Council to stay out of politics.